 - have not received warning letters from the program or been placed on formal probation for academic or, in certain professional programs, clinical deficiencies.

 Programs are responsible for monitoring their students’ overall progress toward graduate degrees.
 Programs should let students know—by published program descriptions, by written evaluations, or both—what the faculty considers to be satisfactory progress.

 Programs should evaluate graduate students at the middle and end of their first year of graduate study and annually thereafter.
 The yearly evaluation gives faculty an opportunity to review the performance of each student and, more importantly, to provide students with timely information about the faculty’s evaluation of their progress and performance.
 The Graduate Division advises that the results of all evaluations be sent to students in writing.
 A negative evaluation may be considered a letter of warning if it includes the information required by the Graduate Council (see “Warning Letters,” below).
 A copy should be sent to the Graduate Division Degrees Office.

-The Graduate Council requires that all students advanced to candidacy meet a minimum of once a year with their dissertation committeee members and complete the Report on Progress in Candidacy annually.
+The Graduate Council requires that all students advanced to candidacy meet a minimum of once a year with their dissertation committee members and complete the Doctoral Candidacy Review (DCR) annually.
 Graduate Council policy states that at least two members of the committee, including the chair, must meet with the student.
-The Graduate Division provides the online Academic Progress Report for committees to fulfill this Graduate Council requirement, through the GLOW system.
-The online Academic Progress Report is initiated by the student.
-The committee chair (in the case of co-chairs, the chair inside the department) completes the online Academic Progress Report based on consultation with at least one other member of the dissertation committee and discussion with the student.
-The online Academic Progress Report is accessible to Graduate Division and via the GSAO to the program Faculty Graduate Advisors.
+The Graduate Division provides the DCR for committees to fulfill this Graduate Council requirement, through CalCentral.
+The DCR is initiated by the student in CalCentral.
+The committee chair (in the case of co-chairs, the chair inside the department) completes the DCR based on consultation with at least one other member of the dissertation committee and discussion with the student.
+The DCR is accessible to Graduate Division and via the GSAO to the program Faculty Graduate Advisors.